-The pandemic has thrown everything into perspective and digital transformation has taken the front seat during the process.
-And, in this article, we are going to help you understand how low-code no-code help CIOs accelerate digital transformation.
+The pandemic has thrown everything into perspective, and digital transformation has taken the back seat.
+And in this article, we are going to help you understand how low-code no-code helps CIOs accelerate digital transformation.

 Digital Transformation is not a day’s job, but the challenges surrounding businesses today need urgent solutions.
 No business can afford weeks and months of development to come up with one solution.
-CIOs are under pressure to articulate quick answers and take decisions immediately.
+CIOs are under pressure to articulate quick answers and make decisions immediately.
 This is where low-code no-code comes into the picture.
 According to reports, no-code low-code development reduces development time by 90%.

 CIOs – much like everyone else – are used to following certain strategies and techniques.
 Suggesting that they completely change these strategies and embrace low-code no-code app development is a huge ask.
-This is why it is important to address all the concerns CIOs may have and explore how low-code and no-code help CIOs address their challenges.
-Their concerns include information security, shadow IT, delivering on-time, expenses, and more.
-Maintaining standards and ensuring employee satisfaction are also in the list of concerns.
+This is why it is important to address all CIOs’ concerns and explore how low-code and no-code help CIOs address their challenges.
+Their concerns include information security, shadow IT, delivering on time, expenses, and more.
+Maintaining standards and ensuring employee satisfaction is also on the list of concerns.

 Also read: Myths about Low-Code No-Code Platforms

-Low Code No-code help CIOs drive digital transformation.
+Low Code No-code helps CIOs drive digital transformation.
 We have enunciated some of the biggest benefits of no-code that CIOs must be aware of:

-At the same time need for IT solutions from the business departments is increasing at a rapid pace, creating a backlog for the IT teams that they are not able to address.
+At the same time, the need for IT solutions from the business departments is increasing rapidly, creating a backlog for the IT teams that they cannot address.